lemval/growatt-rs232-reader/README.md

 ## Openhab MQTT

-* Install a MQTT broker somewhere (e.g. Mosquitto)
+* Install a MQTT broker somewhere (e.g. Mosquitto on your Openhab system)
 * Install the MQTT binding
 * Install a Thing of type MQTT broker and configure for your server
 * Install a Thing of type Generic MQTT Thing and select the broker